 Criteria are :

-- After the first day when the 31st day starts, you must be present for at least 75% of al the days between the first date and the last date of the calendar.
+- After the first day when the 31st day starts, you must be present for at least 75% of all the days between the first date and the last date of the calendar year 2019 .

 What is the 5 days Relaxation?